-The new Prospectus Regime – so called PD III – applies to prospectuses where securities are being offered to the public in the European Union (EU) and/or traded on a regulated market.
-The new regime introduces significant changes to risk factors and summaries and a range of changes to disclosure requirements more generally.
+The Prospectus Regime – so called PD III – applies to prospectuses where securities are being offered to the public in the European Union (EU) and/or traded on a regulated market.
+The PD III regime introduces significant changes to risk factors and summaries and a range of changes to disclosure requirements more generally.

 We set out below some brief answers to some frequently asked questions regarding PD III.
 These should be considered together with our podcast and article, each of which contains more detail on this topic.

 - The EU Commission promised a change of course in its approach to risk factors – how has this played out?

 - What are the headline points that issuers of shares need to know on the changes to the Summary requirements?